atwellpub/wpcli-staging/readme.md

 - `wp staging import`: Imports the database from the remote server, updating the local environment with production data.
 - `wp staging restore`: Restores the local database from a specified backup file, offering flexibility in managing local data states.

+## Inspiration

+The development of WPCLI Staging was inspired by our use of WP Engine's [Local WP](https://localwp.com/) for managing local WordPress instances and [Cloudways](Cloudways) for hosting.
+Recognizing the strengths of both platforms and their support for WP-CLI, the plugin aimed to bridge the gap between local and production environments.
+This helped quickly sync live sites with local clones.

 ## Current Limitations and Requirements

 WP-CLI Staging focuses on enhancing local development workflows with specific considerations/limitations in mind: